 Every silicone dipping project presents a unique set of challenges that require equally unique solutions.
-SSF has more than 20 years of silicone dipping experience and during this time we’ve developed and optimized specialized processes and equipment that allow us to deliver the results our clients deserve.
+SSF has more than 30 years of silicone dipping experience for medical device applications.
+During this time we’ve developed and optimized specialized processes and equipment that allow us to deliver the results our clients deserve.

 In the broadest sense silicone dipping can be divided into 2 processes; dip molding (sometimes referred to as casting) and dip coating.
 Let’s take a closer look at each.

 The process begins in SSF’s tool room where a mandril is produced in the shape of the final part.
 Mandrils are typically machined from metal but can also be fabricated from engineered plastics and ceramics.
 The mandril is immersed in a vessel containing silicone dispersion and then withdrawn.
 The mandril, now coated with a thin liquid silicone film, is then fixtured and placed in an oven where the silicone is vulcanized.
 Following vulcanization, the silicone rubber is stripped from the madrel creating the finished product.

 Wall thickness of parts can be adjusted by varying the number of dips or by adjusting the percent solids concentration of the silicone dispersion.
 SSF’s dipping experts understand and control the many variables that contribute to the quality and reproducibility of each part.
 Process validations include evaluation of mandril surface finish, immersion and withdrawal angle and speed, dispersion viscosity and temperature, ambient manufacturing conditions, and vulcanization parameters.

 Dip molding provides a cost-effective alternative to silicone molding processes where costly metal molds are often required.
 This process can be used for rapid prototyping of complex, thin walled shapes or may be scaled for large volume commercial production.